What Is Rumination Disorder?

-The exact cause of rumination disorder is not known; however, there are several factors that may contribute to its development:
+The exact cause of rumination disorder isn’t known; however, there are several factors that may contribute to its development:

-- Neglect of or an abnormal relationship between the child and the mother or other primary caregiver may cause the child to engage in self-comfort.
+Neglect of or an abnormal relationship between the child and the mother or other primary caregiver may cause the child to rely on self-comfort.
 For some children, the act of chewing is comforting.

-- It may be a way for the child to gain attention.
+It may be a way for the child to get attention.

-- It may be a manisfestation of mental illness such as depression or anxiety
+It may be a sign of mental illness such as depression or anxiety.

-If symptoms of rumination are present in an infant or child, the doctor will begin an evaluation by performing a complete medical history and physical exam.
+If a baby or child has symptoms of rumination, the doctor will begin an evaluation by performing a complete medical history and physical exam.
 The doctor may use certain tests -- such as X-rays and blood tests -- to look for and rule out possible physical causes for the vomiting, such as a gastrointestinal condition.
-Testing can also help the doctor evaluate how the behavior has affected the body by looking for signs of problems such as dehydration and malnutrition.
+Testing can also help the doctor see how the behavior has affected their body by looking for signs of dehydration and malnutrition.

-To help in the diagnosis of rumination disorder, a review of the child's eating habits may be conducted.
+To help in the diagnosis of rumination disorder, the doctor may need to review the child's eating habits.
 It's often necessary for the doctor to observe an infant during and after feeding.

 Treatment of rumination disorder mainly focuses on changing the child's behavior.
 Several approaches may be used, including:

-- Encouraging more interaction between mother and child during feeding; giving the child more attention
+Encouraging more interaction between mother and child during feeding; giving your child more attention

-- Distracting the child when he or she begins the rumination behavior
+Distracting your child when the rumination behavior begins

-- Aversive conditioning, which involves placing something sour or bad-tasting on the child's tongue when he or she begins to vomit
+Aversive conditioning, which involves placing something sour or bad-tasting on the child's tongue when they begin to vomit